Nikki Turner (public health advocate): Improving vaccination coverage

-Turner co-authored an Immunisation Advisory Centre (IMAC) study in 2011 that assesses the effectiveness of the cold chain management for delivery of childhood vaccines from national stores to delivery sites in New Zealand.
+Turner co-authored an Immunisation Advisory Centre (IMAC) study in 2011 that assessed the effectiveness of the cold chain management for delivery of childhood vaccines from national stores to delivery sites in New Zealand.

 In 2018, IMAC collated a synopsis of strategies used since the 1918 influenza pandemic to deal with unanswered questions about how to manage future pandemics.
-The data indicates that the burden of the disease in 1918 in New Zealand has been inequitably carried by vulnerable populations such as the Maori, Pacific Island and Asian communities.
-In a related research project, Turner and epidemiologists Nick Wilson and Michael Baker presented data that shows the birth rate for Maori dropped disproportionately after the 2018 pandemic, confirming the importance of pregnant women being vaccinated against seasonal influenza to reduce the rate of stillbirths.
-In a later discussion about this research, Turner reiterated the importance of protecting pregnant women from any infection, and if vaccines were in short supply, prioritising them for "access to antivirals and ventilators in hospital intensive care units if they get sick."
+The data indicated that the burden of the disease in 1918 in New Zealand was inequitably carried by vulnerable populations such as the Maori, Pacific Island and Asian communities.
+In a related research project, Turner and epidemiologists Nick Wilson and Michael Baker presented data that showed the birth rate for Maori dropped disproportionately after the 2018 pandemic, confirming the importance of pregnant women being vaccinated against seasonal influenza to reduce the rate of stillbirths.
+In a later discussion about this research, Turner reiterated the importance of protecting pregnant women from any infection, and if vaccines were in short supply, prioritising them for "access to antivirals and ventilators in hospital intensive care units if they get sick".